timhtheos/timothy/_posts/2016-11-22-re-marcos-burial.md

 > history will ultimately be judged by the people.

 But, that is beside the point, as evident on the fact that A. J. Perez concurs to the main decision.
-A. J. Peralta, the main ponente of said:
+A. J. Peralta, the main ponente said:

 > ...
 Court finds guidance from the Constitution and the applicable laws,
 > and in the absence of clear prohibition against the exercise of